 Eventually, the haunting thoughts in her consciousness fade and she lets her eyes fall closed.
 She concentrates on the rise and fall of his chest, and the way his heart beats under the palm of her hand flattened out against the muscles of his solid frame.

 Outside, in the frozen air of Lake George, the tiny wooden sailboat rocks in the wind.
-It drifts from the mooring, it pulls against the line and the tension is almost too much for the frayed line to hold.
+It drifts from the mooring, it pulls against the line and the tension is almost too much for the frayed rope to hold.
 But eventually, it drifts its way back to shore, and the mooring line never lets it go.

 "I'm wishing on a star, to follow where you are." – 'Wishing on a Star': Alice Fredenham [Playlist]